-a wellness as a primary or secondary focus (see Section IV for more detailed discussion of regional trends in wellness tourism).
+Europeans travel extensively domestically, within Europe, and outside of Europe, and many of their trips have a wellness as a primary or secondary focus (see Section IV for more detailed discussion of regional trends in wellness tourism).

-Countries that Twenty countries

-receive the most account for 88%

-INBOUND of global wellness

-INTERNATIONAL tourism expenditures

-wellness tourist in 2012.
-The top five

-arrivals: countries alone (United
+Twenty countries account for 88% of global wellness tourism expenditures in 2012.
+The top five countries alone (United States, Germany, Japan, France, Austria) account for over half of the market (63% of expenditures).

-1. United States States, Germany,

-2. France Japan, France, Austria)

-3. Austria account for over half

-4. Germany of the market (63% of

-5. Switzerland expenditures).